nick0lay/ai-gke-pulumi-demo/README.md

 ## Pulumi and Python

 You will see that I have a `__main__.py` file in the root.
 This program will tell Pulumi to build a Kubernetes cluster with machine type *n2d-standard-4*.
 It will also create a separate nodepool with *g2-standard-24* machines.
 This machine type is needed to run the [NVIDIA L4s](https://cloud.google.com/blog/products/compute/introducing-g2-vms-with-nvidia-l4-gpus).
+Check out GPU availability in regions [GPU regions and zones availability](https://cloud.google.com/compute/docs/gpus/gpu-regions-zones) before starting using it.

 Once completed, it will create a [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) so that we can access the cluster.
 In the `k8s` directory, you will see that I created a `mixtral.py` file.
 This Python module will deploy the Kubernetes deployment and a service.
 While [Gateways](https://kubernetes.io/docs/concepts/services-networking/gateway/) are the current best practice for exposing a Kubernetes workload, for the purposes of this demo, we are using a [LoadBalancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/).